Back to Blog

 Best Hotels in Bangkok 2026: Riverside vs Sukhumvit (UK Guide)

+Where you stay in Bangkok comes down to one choice: riverside (Chao Phraya) for temples, sunsets and the classic heritage hotels like the Mandarin Oriental; or Sukhumvit (the BTS Skytrain line) for malls, rooftop bars and find-any-cuisine-at-midnight convenience.
+Pick riverside for a first-timer temple run, Sukhumvit for nightlife and long stays.
 Bangkok is the most-visited city in the world by international arrivals, and the most misunderstood by first-time UK visitors.
+As Thailand's capital and the gateway to Southeast Asia, Bangkok sits alongside Singapore and Hong Kong as one of the region's three defining metropolises — but where the other two run on disciplined order, Bangkok runs on layered chaos.
 The common mistake is treating it as one place.
 It isn't.
 Bangkok in 2026 operates as two completely parallel cities — and which one you stay in determines what your trip looks like.

 Riverside Bangkok runs along the Chao Phraya River — the city's original artery, where the Grand Palace, Wat Pho, and Wat Arun cluster on Rattanakosin Island on the east bank, and where the Mandarin Oriental, Peninsula and Capella have occupied the west bank since before most of the modern city existed.
-Riverside is older Bangkok, temple Bangkok, klong-boat Bangkok, sunset-on-the-water Bangkok.
+Riverside is older Bangkok, temple Bangkok, klong-boat Bangkok, sunset-on-the-water Bangkok — the Thailand of postcards and the Khao San backpacker trail nearby for travellers who want to dip into it.

 Sukhumvit Bangkok runs along the BTS Skytrain's Sukhumvit Line from Asok to Bearing — a 10-kilometre strip of shopping malls (Terminal 21, Central Embassy, EmQuartier, Emporium), restaurants from 37 cuisines, rooftop bars, and the kind of organised urban density that only Tokyo rivals.
 Sukhumvit is modern Bangkok, convenience Bangkok, find-any-cuisine-at-midnight Bangkok.